karambarakat/MoneyTracker/backend/README.md

 # Debugging

-I used Postman for debugging. to view all collection checkout `postman` directory
+I used Postman for debugging. to view all collection checkout [postman](https://www.postman.com/speeding-zodiac-567713/workspace/money-tracker)

 # Production